 It’s serious.
-Living with daily negative self-talk forces the body to live fight-or-flight mode, which inhibits nearly every natural function.
+Living with daily negative self talk forces the body to live in fight-or-flight mode, which inhibits nearly every natural function.

 Negative self-talk is something that you actively do, yet many people feel like it “just happens.”
 In other words, it is an autopilot response, something your brain is generating automatically, out of sheer habit.

-The habit is adopted in childhood following years of being criticized by a parent, sibling or other caretaker.
+The habit is adopted in childhood following years of being criticized by a parent, sibling, or another caretaker.
 In psychology, the phenomenon is known as an introject.
-Introjects are internal representations of people who raised us.
+Introjects are internal representations of the people who raised us.
 When a child is raised by a critical parent, that child will soon internalize that parent and end up carrying around a self-critical voice that behaves the same way the parent does.
 The critical parent becomes a part of us.

 Overcoming negative self-talk is entirely possible.
 In fact, the process is straightforward.
 Two things need to happen: